cyanxiao/md-to-telegraph-action/README.md

 - 📋 Maintains a mapping file of all created pages
 - ⚙️ Configurable file patterns for inclusion/exclusion
 - 🎯 Uses existing Telegraph account or creates a new one
-- 🔀 **One Entry Mode**: Automatically updates repository description with Telegraph URL when only one page is created
+- 🔀 **One Entry Mode**: Automatically updates repository homepage URL with Telegraph URL when only one page is created
 - 🔄 **Page Replacement**: Reuse existing Telegraph pages instead of creating new ones (maintains same URLs)

 ## Usage